The Evolution of WTP

 These are age-old questions with every new rejection, be it from a gallery, agent or publisher.
 And for many, these questions may go unanswered.
 But validation in creative endeavors is as much about being seen or heard as it is about being recognized for talents–artists and writers long for an audience, and in this digital age, recognition in cybersphere is rivaling that in the brick and mortar world.
 Whatever our creative endeavors, we are all seeking that audience, and now more than ever, one aggregated online.
 By featuring the noteworthy poem, painting or sculpture, The Woven Tale Press seeks to do just that, aggregate an audience for these online talents.

 April 16th, 2016, marked the first-year anniversary of my mother’s death, and in memoriam, I reissued an excerpt from The Woven Tale Press dedicated to her.
-I am seeing now how much of my aesthetics as an editor have been shaped by her own as an artist; I am forever indebted to her for teaching me how to “see,” and then how to translate that seeing into the transcendence of my own unique statement.
+I am seeing now how much of my aesthetics as an editor have been shaped by her own as an artist; I am forever indebted to her for teaching me how to “see,” and then how to translate that seeing into the transcendent of my own unique statement.
 For me, it has always been writing.
 For her that “statement” was the canvas–which she really did work, with brushes and palette knives, but also with textures, sand, seaweed, and often her bare hands.
 She worked those canvases until she got her statement just right.
 Until she had said what she’d needed to say.

 Featuring my mother’s paintings in The Woven Tale Press has been my way of acknowledging the one creative soul with whom I have most empathized; I too know what it is like to toil away in my own “cellar.”
 And as editor-in-chief of The Woven Tale Press, I am always seeking out others toiling away, to illuminate those talents hidden in the shadows across the World Wide Web.

-Now, after three years, WTP has a combined following of almost 7,000 and over 5,000 site hits per month.
+Now, after three years, WTP has a combined following of over 8,000 and over 5,000 site hits per month.
 As much an enterprise as it is a monthly magazine, The WTP serves as a creative hub to showcase not only creative works but also interviews with artists and behind-the-scene peeks into the creative process.
 Our editors champion the Press mission and are always seeking out new cybersphere talents to illuminate.
 Our growing staff of contributing editors are all volunteers.
 With a limited budget, we can compensate only a handful of editors to keep the Press site up and running, as well as to coordinate magazine submissions.
 Anyone interested in joining The Woven Tale Press LLC venture, should contact me directly at firstname.lastname@example.org.